Skip to Content

 Application opening date : 08/01/2026

-The Trainee Migration Agent role is designed for a professional seeking to enhance their skills in Australian Migration Law and Practice.
-This role is operated under a Subclass 407 Training Visa.
+Aspire Hospitality Group is offering a structured training position for a motivated professional seeking to develop their skills in Australian Migration Law and Practice.
+This role is operated under a Subclass 407 Training Visa and is designed to provide meaningful, supervised hands-on experience across the full migration case management lifecycle — from initial eligibility assessment through to visa lodgement and compliance.

 The trainee will participate in a structured training program focusing on: